Jefiozie/ngx-aws-deploy/README.md

 4. You will be prompted for a couple of questions:

+    1. The build configuration you want to use.
-    1. Your AWS Region
+    2. Your AWS Region
-    2. The bucket you would like the files to be uploaded.
+    3. The bucket you would like the files to be uploaded.
-    3. The Secret Access Key
+    4. The Secret Access Key
-    4. The Access key Id
+    5. The Access key Id

 5. After these step your `angular.json` is update with a new builder: